 Content marketing is using content as a communications medium to deliver on a brands marketing goals.
+This post outlines an introduction to Content Marketing with links to resources to go deeper.

 The reason it is so popular is that consumers can access content anywhere, and often prefer to engage with content (over other formats) to learn more.
 Then make a decision for themselves, or speak with sales to figure out a deal.
 It is very consumer-centric and works on their terms.
 They can access it when they want, how they want and in a manner which is suitable for them.

-Definition of content marketing is using content to provide utility to potential customers that deliver on marketing objectives.
+The definition of content marketing is using content to provide utility to potential customers that deliver on marketing objectives.

 Some guides on different types of content marketing strategies: